-Vice Chairman Plumeri serves on the Executive Board of the FBI Joint Terrorism Task Force and holds a Top Secret/SCI security clearance held by the FBI.
+Vice Chairman Plumeri serves on the Executive Board of the FBI Joint Terrorism Task Force.
 He also serves on the Regional Operations Intelligence Center (ROIC) Governance Board.

 Prior to joining the State Parole Board, Mr. Plumeri served at the Port Authority of New York and New Jersey as Superintendent Police and Director of Public Safety, a position he assumed in May 2004.
 As Director of Public Safety he was responsible for the management of one of America’s largest police departments with an annual budget of over $500 million.
 As Superintendent of the Port Authority Police Department he was responsible for the safety and security of tens of millions of people who used the Port Authority’s facilities each year.
 He was also responsible for the agency’s Office of Emergency Management, charged with planning for and responding to serious catastrophic emergencies throughout the New York Metropolitan region.
 As a police director with jurisdiction in New York and New Jersey, Mr. Plumeri also served as the Port Authority’s principal liaison to federal, state, county and local law enforcement and intelligence agencies throughout the bi-state region and the United States.